-Interviewing was mainly carried out between August and October 2015, with a small number of interviews taking place in November 2015.
+Interviewing was mainly carried out between July and October 2019.

-Fieldwork was conducted by interviewers drawn from NatCen Social Research's regular panel and conducted using face-to-face computer-assisted interviewing.3 Interviewers attended a one-day briefing conference to familiarise them with the selection procedures and questionnaires, with the exception of experienced interviewers who completed a self-briefing containing updates to the questionnaire and procedures.
+Fieldwork was conducted by interviewers drawn from The National Centre for Social Research's regular panel and conducted using face-to-face computer-assisted interviewing.\\ Interviewers either attended a half-day briefing conference to familiarise them with the selection procedures and questionnaires or carried out a self-briefing at home before starting fieldwork.

-The mean interview length was 67 minutes for version A of the questionnaire, 62 minutes for version B, 65 minutes for version C, and 64 minutes for version D.4 Interviewers achieved an overall response rate of between 51.0 and 51.4%.
+The mean interview length was 59 minutes for version A of the questionnaire, 55 minutes for version B and 57 minutes for version C. Interviewers achieved an overall response rate of between 44.3% and 44.8%.
 Details are shown in Table A.5.